Letterkenny Institute of Technology: Associated college

 The Coláiste Turasóireachta Na Cealla Beaga (Tourism College Killybegs), founded in 1969, and adopting its current name in 1992, is an academic school of the institute, in accordance with the Institutes of Technology Act 2006.
 The School of Tourism is located on a five-acre site on the Shore Road overlooking Killybegs Harbour.
 The School is a hub of activity providing business and practical training which prepares graduates for a wide variety of careers in culinary arts, hospitality management, and tourism.

 Achievements

 With Tallaght, it came joint second to the Galway-Mayo in The Sunday Times University Guide 2007, (though not universities, this guide also ranked the technical colleges after dealing with the top universities).
 Letterkenny also had the country's best record for providing third-level education to disadvantaged students.

 Atlantic Technological University

-Letterkenny is attempting to work in co-ordination with Galway-Mayo and Sligo to form a Technological University for the West/North-West of Ireland.
-In October 2020, the constituent IT's were allocated over €5.5 million towards transformation.

-Formal approval was granted in October 2021.
-Atlantic TU began formal operations on 1 April 2022.
+In October 2020, Letterkenny, Galway-Mayo and Sligo Institutes of Technology were allocated over €5.5 million to support the formation of a Technological University for the West/North-West of Ireland.
+Formal approval for the creation of a TU was granted in October 2021 and Atlantic TU was established on 1 April 2022.